Rules & Regulations

 - Qualifiers for the Ben Gravett Team Division must have a boat with two anglers and a guide/captain (Three persons total).
 Scoring for the Team Division is based on measuring up to 3 fish per day, per angler (12 fish total combined for 2 anglers over the course of the tournament).
 Scoring for the team division is based on the largest 3 fish per day caught by each angler, on a two person team, on spin OR fly.
 Fly and spin scores cannot be used together to create a total of 12 fish scored towards the team total per day.

-- Fishing range is unlimited and boats do not have to report in the morning to Hurricane Hole Marina prior to fishing.
+- Fishing range is unlimited and boats do not have to report in the morning to South of the Seven restaurant on Sugarloaf Key (MM 17) prior to fishing.

-- Anglers and Guides must return to Hurricane Hole Marina by no later than 5:30 PM by any means possible with their score sheet and photos.
+- Participants who have fish to score must return to South of the Seven Restaurant in Sugarloaf Key (MM17) by no later than 5:00 PM by any means possible with their score sheet and photos.

-- Anglers and Guides unable to return to the dock by 5:30 PM will not be eligible for scoring on that day.
-Unforeseen circumstances (mechanical) must be reported by 5:00 PM to the tournament committee (Loren Rea 305-360-6969) in order to be considered for scoring.
+- Participants unable to return to the tournament headquarters by 5:00 PM will not be eligible for scoring on that day.
+Unforeseen circumstances (mechanical) must be reported by 4:30 PM to the tournament committee (Loren Rea 305-360-6969) in order to be considered for scoring.

-- Daily catch forms must be returned to the scorekeeper by the angler and/or guide at the end of each fishing day along with a photo of fish caught.
+- Daily catch forms must be submitted to the scorekeeper by the angler and/or guide at the end of each fishing day along with a photo of fish caught.